Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Further, calculations based on the drift-diffusion model of the SHE predict that the DL and FL torques should have a similar dependence on $t_{N}$ and be proportional to the real and imaginary part of the spin mixing conductance of the FM/NM interface, respectively, which naturally leads to $\xi^{j}_{\rm DL} \gg \xi^{j}_{\rm FL}$ \cite{Haney2013b}.
+Calculations based on the drift-diffusion model of the SHE predict that the damping-like and field-like torques should have a similar dependence on $t_{N}$ and be proportional to the real and imaginary part of the spin mixing conductance of the FM/NM interface, respectively, which naturally leads to $\xi^{j}_{\rm DL} \gg \xi^{j}_{\rm FL}$ \cite{Haney2013b}.

 Several reports, however, show that $\xi^{j}_{\rm FL} \gtrsim \xi^{j}_{\rm DL}$ in out-of-plane as well as in-plane magnetized layers (Table~\ref{tableSOT}) and that the dependence of $\xi^{j}_{\rm FL}$ on $t_{N}$ differs from that of $\xi^{j}_{\rm DL}$ in systems based on Ta \cite{Kim2013}, Pt \cite{Fan2014c,Nguyen2016}, and Pd \cite{Ghosh2017}, particulary at low thickness ($t_{N}<2$~nm).
 An example of this behavior is reported in Fig.~\ref{Fig_SOT_PdCo}(a) for a perpendicularly magnetized Pd/Co/AlO$_x$ layer, where $\xi^{j}_{\rm FL}$ clearly departs from the monotonic increase of $\xi^{j}_{\rm DL}$ as a function of $t_{\rm Pd}$.
 Remarkably, the thickness dependence changes when the SOT efficiency is normalized to the electric field, as in Fig.~\ref{Fig_SOT_PdCo}(b), showing that $\xi^{E}_{\rm DL}$ and $\xi^{E}_{\rm FL}$ do not saturate up to $t_{N}=8$~nm and that $\xi^{E}_{\rm FL}$ extrapolates to a finite value at $t_{\rm Pd}=0$.
 The difference between $\xi^{E}_{\rm DL,FL}$ and $\xi^{j}_{\rm DL,FL}$ also suggests that the thickness dependence should be analyzed with care in films when the resistivity is not homogeneous \cite{Nguyen2016,Ghosh2017}.
-Moreover, in such a regime, spin transport is not diffusive and scattering effects such as spin swapping can produce additional torques \cite{Saidaoui2016}.